Automatic semigroups vs automaton semigroups: A preliminary example

 \medbreak For the current preliminary section, let us now focus on this basic example and consider the two different viewpoints described as follows.
-On the one hand, it seems natural to consider the set of those functions (from binary words to binary words) thus associated with each state, then to compose them with each other, and finally to study the (semi)group which is generated by such functions.
+On the one hand, it seems natural to consider the set of those functions (from $\{\cmon,\czer,\cone\}$-words to $\{\cmon,\czer,\cone\}$-words) thus associated with each state, then to compose them with each other, and finally to study the (semi)group which is generated by such functions.

-For instance, the function~$\word{u}\mapsto\word{v}$ associated with the state~$0$ can be squared, cubed, and so on, to obtain functions, which can be again interpreted as the division by~$9, 27, \ldots$ (in base~2 with most significant digit first).
-One can show here that the generated semigroup is the rank~3 free semigroup~$\{{0},{1},{2}\}^+$ (provided that the three states and their induced functions are identified).

-This simple idea coincides with the notion of automaton (semi)groups or selfsimilar structures (see Definition~\ref{def-automatonsem}).
-With this crucial standpoint, we can compute (semi)group operations by manipulating the corresponding Mealy automaton (see~\cite{bartholdi:fr,BS10,KMP12,muntyan_s:automgrp}), and hopefully foresee some combinatorial and dynamical properties by examining its shape (see~\cite{BZsolvable,bondarenko2_sz:conjugacy13,DGKPR16,gillibert:finiteness14,godin_kp:jir,klimann:finiteness,kpsDLT,kpsORB,SilvaSteinberg} for instance).
+For instance, the function~$\word{u}\mapsto\word{v}$ associated with the state~$0$ (satisfying Equation~\eref{eq-division}) can be squared, cubed, and so on, to obtain functions, which can be again interpreted as the division by~$9, 27, \ldots$ (in base~2 with most significant digit first), or can be composed with the functions induced by the other two states.
+The generated semigroup happens to be the rank~3 free semigroup~$\{{\overline{1}},{0},{1}\}^+$ (provided that the three states and their induced functions are identified).
+This simple idea coincides with the notion of automaton (semi)groups or self-similar structures (see Definition~\ref{def-automatonsem}).
+With this crucial standpoint, we can compute (semi)group operations by manipulating the corresponding Mealy automaton (see~\cite{bartholdi:fr,BS10,KMP12,muntyan_s:automgrp}), and hopefully foresee some combinatorial and dynamical properties by examining its shape (see~\cite{spol,BZsolvable,bondarenko2_sz:conjugacy13,DGKPR16,gillibert:finiteness14,godin_kp:jir,klimann:finiteness,kpsDLT,kpsORB,SilvaSteinberg} for instance).

 \medbreak On the other hand, it may be also natural to simply iterate the runs.
 The starting language is again over the (input/output) alphabet, now the images of the transformations are some languages over the stateset.